Lakewood Motorcycle Accident Lawyers

 • If the deceased person had none of the above, their parents or siblings

-In the aftermath of a personal tragedy such as this, insurance companies may try to take advantage of your grief by pressuring you to accept a minimal settlement.
-In these situations, it’s important to think of your and your family’s financial future.
+In the aftermath of a personal tragedy like this, insurance companies may take advantage of your grief by pressuring you to accept a minimal settlement.
+In these situations, thinking of your and your family’s financial future is important.
 The death of a working family member can impose significant long-term costs, both financially and emotionally.
 Those costs should be represented in the compensation you receive for the accident.

-The personal injury attorneys at The Law Offices of Briggs & Briggs understand how important it is to secure your family’s future in the face of personal tragedy, which is why we fight hard to make sure our clients get the payout they deserve.
+The personal injury attorneys at The The Law Offices of Briggs & Briggs understand how important it is to secure your family’s future in the face of personal tragedy, so we fight hard to ensure our clients get the payout they deserve.

 Contact Us